-Trans-European and large scale hydrogen infrastructure project “Green Hydrogen @ Blue Danube” opts for Liquid Organic Hydrogen Carrier technology from Erlangen/Bavaria (Germany) for storage and transport
+Trans-European hydrogen infrastructure project „Green Hydrogen @ Blue Danube“ opts for LOHC-technology from Erlangen / Germany for distribution

 Erlangen/Germany, November 27, 2020.
 Hydrogenious LOHC Technologies GmbH and initiator VERBUND AG are driving forward the large-volume hydrogen infrastructure project „Green Hydrogen on the Blue Danube“ with an initial roll-out in Bavaria.
 The project is being developed within the framework of the Important Projects of European Common Interest (IPCEI) and envisages the establishment of a pan-European supply chain for green hydrogen in the Danube region: With an electrolysis capacity of around 1.5 GW, over 80,000 tons of green hydrogen per year are to be produced from around 2 GW of renewable energy.
 Transport and storage on one of the oldest trade routes in Europe, the Danube, will be cost-efficient and simple via the Bavarian partner’s patented Liquid Organic Hydrogen Carrier (LOHC) technology.
 Conventional inland waterway vessels, which otherwise load fossil liquid fuels, are suitable for this.